lingliw/panTool/padocTool/input/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 <properties
-	pageTitle="Create a .NET WebJob in Azure Websites | Windows Azure" description="Create a multi-tier app using ASP.NET MVC and Azure.
-The front end runs in a web app in Azure Websites, and the backend runs as a WebJob.
+	pageTitle="Create a .NET WebJob in Azure App Service | Azure" description="Create a multi-tier app using ASP.NET MVC and Azure.
+The front end runs in a web app in Azure App Service, and the backend runs as a WebJob.
 The app uses Entity Framework, SQL Database, and Azure storage queues and blobs." services="app-service"
 	documentationCenter=".net"
 	authors="tdykstra"